million12/docker-typo3-neos/README.md

 This container contains PHP/Nginx setup.
 You will need a separate container with database.
 See the instructions below.

+**CAVEAT:** by default, this image contain development (master) version of Neos.
+To switch to different release, edit `T3APP_BUILD_BRANCH` (can be: branch name or tag name) in Dockerfile and re-build the image.
+See the [neos.typo3.org](http://neos.typo3.org/) website or [git repository](https://git.typo3.org/Neos/Distributions/Base.git) for info about latest stable version.

 ## Usage

 By default, the container starts and fully configure TYPO3 Neos, incl. importing default site package and creating the 1st admin user.
 Login: `admin`, password: `password`.